matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 Each rollup that supports L1→L2 communications needs to make sure that the addresses of contracts on L1 and L2 do not overlap during such communication (otherwise it would be possible that some evil proxy on L1 could mutate the state of the L2 contract).
 Generally, rollups solve this issue in two ways:

 - XOR/ADD some kind of constant to addresses during L1→L2 communication.
 That’s how rollups closer to full EVM-equivalence solve it, since it allows them to maintain the same derivation rules on L1 at the expense of contract accounts on L1 having to redeploy on L2.
 - Have different derivation rules from Ethereum.
-That is the path that zkSync has chosen, mainly because since we have different bytecode than on EVM, CREATE2 address derivation would be different in practice anyway.
+That is the path that ZKsync has chosen, mainly because since we have different bytecode than on EVM, CREATE2 address derivation would be different in practice anyway.

 You can see the rules for our address derivation in `getNewAddressCreate2`/ `getNewAddressCreate` methods in the ContractDeployer.